Andarist/react-textarea-autosize/.changeset/quick-pianos-exercise.md

 'react-textarea-autosize': patch
 ---

-Include word-break property when calculating the height
+Account for `word-break` property when calculating the height.